syedur-rahman/ansible-role-vrf-command/README.md

   - "show version"
 ```

 The `vrf_command_list` should be updated to include all commands that the you wish to run against your network devices.
-To make a command behave in a **VRF-aware** manner, use the syntax `<vrf>` within the command.
+To make a show command behave in a **VRF-aware** manner, the syntax `<vrf>` should be used as can be seen above.

+The `<vrf>` in the command will be replaced with the VRFs available on the device including the global table.
+For example, if a device has the VRFs `dev` and `prod`, the `show ip route vrf <vrf>` command will dynamically expand out to the following:

+* `show ip route`
+* `show ip route vrf dev`
+* `show ip route vrf prod`

-Note that you can run regular non-VRF related commands as well.
+Note that you can run regular non-VRF related commands as well via this role.

 ## Output Variable